jsguil/bazyl/README.md

 ```
 $ truffle compile
 ```
-More information can be fund from [here](http://truffleframework.com/docs/getting_started/compile).
+More information can be found from [here](http://truffleframework.com/docs/getting_started/compile).
 You can then drop the JSON file in the Code editor section of Bazyl.

 To test your contract with the code editor, you will need the address of your deployed contract.
-Then you can test some function using the contract variable.
+Then you can test your function using the contract variable.
 Exemple:

 ```
 contract.methods.myMethod(...)